Prukutu/AOES-CLIM-WorkingWithData/_episodes/01-intro.md

 ### Find our Dataset

 Today we will work with monthly Sea Surface Temperature (SST) data.
-They are part of the [COLA Data Catalog](https://kpegion.github.io/COLA-DATASETS-CATALOG/), but we have temporarily placed them on Hopper for use in class.

 We will use the monthly global OISST version 2 dataset:
 * It is 1deg x 1deg
 * Latitudes go from 89.5N to 89.5S
 * It goes from Dec 1981 to Apr 2020
-* It is currently located in the `/home/pdirmeye/classes/clim680_2022/OISSTv2` directory
+* It is currently located in the `/home/lortizur/clim680/OISSTv2` directory

 Now we will take a look at the data by opening a terminal session in JupyterLab (under the "File" tab) and looking in the directory where the data are located:

 ~~~
-$ ls /home/pdirmeye/classes/clim680_2022/OISSTv2
+$ ls /home/lortizur/clim680/OISSTv2
 ~~~
 {: .language-bash}